 "I am delighted to join the Governing Body at a time when there are exciting opportunities to develop services that will greatly improve the quality of care experienced by patients in Tameside and Glossop."

-Kathy has led her finance team to many award successes over the years including CIMA's Public Sector Finance Team of the Year in 2010 and PQ Magazine's Accounts Team of the Year in 2012, and HFMA’s North West Finance Team of the Year in 2018.
+Kathy has led her finance team to many award successes over the years including CIMA's Public Sector Finance Team of the Year in 2010, PQ Magazine's Accounts Team of the Year in 2012, and HFMA’s North West Finance Team of the Year in 2018.
 More recently, Kathy herself was awarded National Finance Director of the Year 2018 by HFMA in recognition of her trailblazing integration role.